hannaliebl/hannasthoughts/content/posts/the-garden-year-1-establishing-blueberries/index.md

   </div>
 </div>

-I then laid down leaves from the leaf mould pile we inherited.
-I tried to layer of more recent, crispy brown leaves and then followed with a layer of older, more decayed leaf mould.
+I then laid down leaves from the [leaf pile pile we inherited](https://www.hannasthoughts.com/the-garden-year-0/#compost).
+I mixed layers of more recent, crispy brown leaves and then a layer of older, more decayed leaf mould.

 <div class="text-center inline-image-container">
   <img src="./layering-leaves-blueberry-bed.jpg" alt="Laying down leaves and leaf mould." class="img-responsive img-center"></img>